 Treats for Gerbils

 - Many gerbils love fruits and vegetables.
-Start out by offering small amounts of fresh vegetables or fruits to prevent diarrhea from eating too much at once.
-Make sure all vegetables and fruits are well washed and pesticide free as well.
+Start by offering small amounts of fresh vegetables or fruits to prevent diarrhea from eating too much at once.
+Make sure all vegetables and fruits are well washed and pesticide-free.
 You can try items such as carrots, broccoli, dandelion greens, apples, and berries.
 Avoid raw kidney beans, raw potato, onion, potato leaves, and rhubarb leaves.

 - Nuts can be offered but do so sparingly since they are high in fat.

 - Sunflower seeds and pumpkin seeds can be offered sparingly since they are high in fat.

 - Whole grain bread can be offered either plain or toasted.